TakingITGlobal/a11ize/README.md

 <script src="https://cdn.jsdelivr.net/npm/@takingitglobal/a11ize@1/dist/with-react/index.js">
 ```

-For IE compability, use the version with CoreJS bundled in.
+For wider browser compability, use the version with CoreJS bundled in.

 ```html
 <div id="accessible-content">